cycle/docs/advanced/timestamp.md

 }
 ```

-> While we can set column values directly in `Insert` command we have to use alternative method `registerAppendix` for `Update`.
-Such method will only push changes to database if any other entity field has changes (for example if entity FK has been updated though the relation).
+> While we can set column values directly in `Insert` command we have to use the alternative method `registerAppendix` for `Update`.
+Such method will only push changes to the database if any other entity field has changes (for example if entity FK has been updated through the relation).

 ## Automatically Define Columns
 You can use annotated entites extension to automatically declare needed column from inside your mapper: